Guycn101/Arduino-Temperature-Humidity-Monitor/README.md

 * Resistors (e.g., 220 Ohm for LED, 10k Ohm for button if not using INPUT_PULLUP)
 * Breadboard and Jumper Wires

-## Wiring Diagram

-*(You should ideally add a simple Fritzing diagram or a hand-drawn diagram here.
-If you create a diagram, save it as `wiring_diagram.png` in the project folder and update the path below.)*

 Here's a basic connection guide:

 * **DHT12 Sensor:**